PlasmaPy/hack.plasmapy.org/pages/install.md

    ```Python
    import plasmapy
    ```
    and then use shift-Enter to execute the cell.
+This should run without giving any errors.

 ## Installation with `conda` from the command line